slimphp/Slim-Website/docs/start/upgrade.md

 {% highlight php %}

-//index.php
+// index.php
 $app = new Slim\App(
     new \Slim\Container(
         include "../config/container.config.php"
     )
 );

-//Slim will grab the Home class from the container defined below and execute its index method
+// Slim will grab the Home class from the container defined below and execute its index method.
-//If the class is not defined in the container Slim will still contruct it and pass the container as the first arugment to the constructor!
+// If the class is not defined in the container Slim will still contruct it and pass the container as the first arugment to the constructor!
 $app->get('/', Home::class . ':index');

-//In container.config.php
+// In container.config.php
 // We are using the SlimTwig here return [
     "settings" => [